-The Council has reviewed its MTFS for 2015/16 and assessed the feasibility of continuing to pursue the objects as originally planned.
-The Council through maximising efficiencies has been able to protect front line services.
+The Council has reviewed its Medium Term Financial Strategy (MTFS) for the year and assessed the feasibility of continuing to pursue the objects as originally planned.
+The Council through maximising efficiencies has been able to continue to protect front line services.
 The review concluded that the Council was in a position to be able to consider the scope for extending its investment in a Growth Strategy.
-In particular growth in housing, the business sector and the local economy have been identified as critical factors for the Council's future Medium Term Financial Strategy.
-This in part was as a result of recent changes to the way local authorities are financed; in particular, the Business Rates Retention scheme and new Homes Bonus.
+In particular growth in housing, the business sector and the local economy have been identified as critical factors for the Council's future MTFS.
+This in part was as a result of changes to the way local authorities are financed from 2013/14 onwards in particular, the Business Rates Retention scheme and New Homes Bonus.

-The Council agreed objectives for a new Financial Strategy for 2015/16 to 2018/19 as follows:
+The Council's agreed objectives for the Financial Strategy to 2019/20 are as follows:

-- Maintaining the highest possible quality and efficient services commensurate with the cuts imposed by Central Government.
-This underpins a commitment to continuing to provide value for money services and seeking to keep increases in council tax to a minimum. - Recognition of front line service pressures.
-This recognises the prioritisation of key services, in particular those provided to children and vulnerable adults, as well as those that underpin the quality of life in the public realm and support reductions in violent crime. - Maintenance of reserves at a prudent level.
-This allows the Council to maintain and deliver service stability, longer term plans and respond to a range of financial risks and uncertainties, thus supporting the Council's approach to developing its financial standing whilst delivering major capital investment. - Investing in and delivering the Growth Strategy.
-This means maximising, as far as possible, investment and delivery of the Growth Strategy and prioritising interventions which will have the greatest impact on growing the local economy with the consequent benefit for jobs, housing (including New Homes Bonus) and business rate growth. - Security of the Council's robust financial standing.
-The Council shall maintain sufficient financial standing to withstand turbulence and financial risk and to permit underwriting of capital investment programmes.
+- Maintaining the highest possible quality and efficient services commensurate with the cuts imposed by Central Government - which underpins a commitment to continuing to provide value for money services and seeking to keep increases in council tax to a minimum - Recognition of front line service pressures which recognises the prioritisation of key services, in particular those provided to children and vulnerable adults, as well as those that underpin the quality of life in the public realm and support reductions in violent crime - Maintenance of reserves at a prudent level which allows the Council to maintain and deliver service stability, longer term plans and respond to a range of financial risks and uncertainties, thus supporting the Council's approach to developing its financial standing whilst delivering major capital investment - Investing in and delivering the Growth Strategy this means maximising, as far as possible, investment and delivery of the Growth Strategy and prioritising interventions which will have the greatest impact on growing the local economy with the consequent benefit for jobs, housing (including New Homes Bonus) and business rate growth - Security of the Council's robust financial standing the Council shall maintain sufficient financial standing to withstand turbulence and financial risk and to permit underwriting of capital investment programmes